savonet/liquidsoap/doc/content/external_decoders.md

               decoder binary.", test=test_flac,flac_p)
 ```

-Additionaly, a metadata resolver is registered when the `metaflac` command can be found in the `$PATH`:
+Additionally, a metadata resolver is registered when the `metaflac` command can be found in the `$PATH`:

 ```liquidsoap
 if test_process("which metaflac") then